jpienaar/mlirbcc/README.md

    (if desirable[^1]) their own in-memory structure.
 MLIR already has an in-memory structure but it need not be used/is an example of reader implementation.

-3. Header C library

-   Reason: The structure of the parsing follows a `push`/`pop` structure, where `push` creates a variable which `pop` populates.
-Where this refers to the parsing structure rather than stack: `pop` may be returning a pointer to an in-memory block which gets populated rather than a stack variable.
-And coming back to the previous point, the parser shouldn't need to know/dictate all the types.
-This configurability and extension is easier/more directly obvious with a header library where compiling together with extension points defined.

 4. Allow partial parsing/early aborts

    Reason: Applications where one needs more "raw" interactions with the IR